entzmingerc/drumcrow/README.md

 Set note.
 Set amplitude.
 Trigger envelopes.
 Sequence notes using TT patterns, random values, and so on.
 Some synth models change tone depending on note.
 Mix oscillators using volume parameter, sequence velocity, set to 0 to mute.
 Set all Amplitude modulation to zero as well if volume is still heard.

 ## Models
 `CROW.C1 2XYZ` Sets synth model (2) Shape (X) Model (Y) Channel (Z).
 There are 9 shapes and currently 6 synth models.
 You can set all channels by using Ch = 0.
 Explore different combinations of shapes and synth models.
 Each model behaves differently depending on how the parameters are set.
 Some work better at higher Note values, so if it doesn't sound quite right, try a higher note.
-Either turn up the note (11) yourself or set the note using a quick CROW.C3 command.
+Either turn up the note (11) yourself or set the note using a CROW.C3 command.

 1. var_saw(amp, cyc, pw, shape) (Default)
-Up to a voltage, down to a negative voltage.
-Triangle shape with pulse width control.
-Time to travel between each voltage determined by cyc.
+Go up to a +voltage, down to a -voltage.
+Triangle model with pulse width control.
+Frequency determined by cyc (note).
 Use shape to select 1 triangle, 2 sine, 5 square, or select any shape 1-9 to hear different tones.
 ```
 loop { to(  dyn{amp=2}, dyn{cyc=1/440} * dyn{pw=1/2}, shape), to(0-dyn{amp=2}, dyn{cyc=1/440} * (1-dyn{pw=1/2}), shape) }
 ```
 2. bytebeat(amp, cyc, pw, shape)
 Output voltage is stepped by PW each loop and wrapped between -20 ...
-20. The time to complete each voltage step is determined by cyc.
+20. Crow hardware limit is -5 to +10V.
+Cyc determines our "sample rate" and PW determines the "step rate".
+Both affect the output frequency.
 ```
 -- dyn.pw = pw * pw2
 loop { to(dyn{x=1}:step(dyn{pw=1}):wrap(-20,20) * dyn{amp=2}, dyn{cyc=1}, shape) }
 ```
 3. noise(amp, cyc, pw, pw2, shape)
-Linear Congruential Generator is a pseudorandom number generator using the equation voltage(n+1) = (pw2 * voltage(n) + pw) mod 10.
-PW2 can be used to sweep through a large range of noisy sounds.
+Noise is an [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) used to create noise using the equation x(n+1) = ((x * pw2)  + pw) % 10.
+Set PW2 to a value to get some noise.
 PW2 is sensitive to decimal values as well, explore sweet spots.
-Note affects the sounds as well, higher pitches for higher frequency noise.
+Higher pitches for higher frequency noise.
 Use short amplitude envelope cycle times for high hats and snares.
 ```
 -- dyn.pw = pw, dyn.pw2 = pw2
 loop { to(dyn{x=1}:mul(dyn{pw2=1}):step(dyn{pw=1}):wrap(-10,10) * dyn{amp=2}, dyn{cyc=1}/2, shape) }